 - Do you have a website or blog?
 Add a link to the Stop It Now! website and help direct others to our resources and services.

 - Learn what your state is doing legislatively to make sure that mandated reporting, consent and registration laws are focused on the best interests for children and families.

 - Write letters- to local newspapers, to your legislators, on parenting blogs.
 Bring awareness to laws, policies and resources to help keep children safe.

 - Be “ask-able”!
 When you share your commitment to children's safety, others may see you as a support and resource and speak up about a concern.

 Use your professional and specialized skills to help us grow and reach more people.
-We’re looking for people with skills in marketing and communications and with expertise knowledge in healthy sexuality, violence prevention and child sex abuse.
+We’re looking for people with skills in marketing and communications and with knowledge in healthy sexuality, violence prevention and child sex abuse.
 Click here for complete volunteer description and directions on how to apply.